-Our expertise in working with people with a lived experience of suicide, proven facilitation skills, and demonstrated capacity to develop and lead co-design initiatives, combine to bring a unique set of expertise to the co-design of innovative programs and services to improve supports for people impacted by suicide.
-As a lived experience organisation, we have shown that we understand how to ensure critical input from lived experience is effectively engaged with all other stakeholders to achieve optimum outcomes that will meet the needs and wants of the community as a whole.
+Our expertise in working with people with a lived experience of suicide, proven facilitation skills, and demonstrated capacity to develop and lead co-design initiatives, combine to bring a unique set of expertise to lead or partner co-design initiatives – whether it is the development of new non-clinical peer led services, the enhancement of existing services, or the re-imagining of an approach in suicide prevention.
+As a lived experience of suicide organisation, we have shown that we understand how to ensure critical input from people with lived experience is effectively engaged with all other stakeholders to achieve optimum outcomes that will meet the needs and wants of the community as a whole.

 Our lead facilitators hold qualifications in Social Work, Law, Mental Health & AOD Support Work and Peer Work.